 “Physics and music have been a big part of our lives for years, and getting to combine them in this way is really amazing,” Vazquez said.
 “Hopefully we will be able to publish what we find.”

 “This is also helpful as we consider grad school and the careers we want to go into,” Gilman added.
-“Acoustics is definitely a nice marriage between music and physics.”Tags: Hailey Gilman, Joe Vazquez, Katrin Schenk, music, physics, quotables-music, quotables-physics, randall speer, summer research, summer research 2019
+“Acoustics is definitely a nice marriage between music and physics.”Tags: Hailey Gilman, Joe Vazquez, Katrin Schenk, music, performing arts, physics, quotables-music, quotables-physics, randall speer, summer research, summer research 2019